Actaer

 Customer Service

-Modern AI agents can handle complex customer inquiries that go beyond simple FAQ responses.
+Modern agentic tools handle inquiries well beyond simple FAQ responses.
 They can:

 • Process refunds and make account changes

-• Escalate appropriately when human intervention is needed
+• Escalate cases when human judgment is needed

-• Learn from interactions to improve over time
+• Learn from past interactions to improve over time

 Sales Operations